-The primary fragments repel each other, obtain their full kinetic energy (e.g., 90 MeV), emit prompt neutrons (<4 $10^{-14}$ sec) and gamma rays (<10-11 sec), are slowed down in the surrounding medium, and stopped.
-These fragments are called secondary, final, post-neutron-emission fragments, or primary fission products (the emitted $\gamma$ -rays may cause conversion $\beta$ 's and X-rays).
+The primary fragments repel each other, obtain their full kinetic energy (e.g., 90 MeV), emit prompt neutrons ($<4x10^{-14}$ sec) and gamma rays ($<10^{-11}$ sec), are slowed down in the surrounding medium, and stopped.
+These fragments are called secondary fragments, post-neutron-emission fragments, or primary fission products (the emitted γ -rays may cause conversion β 's and X-rays).

-The primary products undergo (after .01 sec and more) a series of $\beta$ -decays forming secondary products, and end up in stable nuclei.
-For certain products the emission of delayed neutrons competes with the $\beta$ -decay process.
+The secondary fragments undergo (after .01 sec and more) a series of β -decays forming secondary products, and end up in stable nuclei.
+For certain products the emission of delayed neutrons competes with γ deexcitation, both following the β -decay process.
 In most of these stages mass yields and charge dispersions are measured as well as energy distributions.

 The terms fragments and products are not clearly distinguished.
-Most frequently the borderline between fragments and products varies, and often the word fragments is used as an overall term, including all stages of decay.
+Most frequently the border-line between fragments and products varies, and often the word fragments is used as an overall term, including all stages of decay.

-Fission fragments are often specified only by their mass, including all Z-numbers, so that the fragment yield remains constant during $\beta$ decay.
+Fission fragments are often specified only by their mass, including all Z-numbers, so that the fragment yield remains constant during β decay.
 Fission products are usually specified by Z and A. A specified fission product is obtained in two ways: either immediately from fission (primary yield) or from the decay of another fission product.
 Thus, the total amount of a specified fission product varies with time.
-Very short-lived fission products may, nevertheless, be most important, because some have extremely high capture cross sections (10).
-Finally, all decay to stable end-products, partially via metastable states.
-For odd Anumbers, only one stable end product exists that is significantly formed in fission; for even A-numbers, one or two exist.
+Very short-lived fission products may, nevertheless, be most important, because some have extremely high capture cross sections (106 b).
+Finally, all decay to stable end products, partially via metastable states.
+For odd Anumbers, only one stable end product exists that is significantly formed in fission; for even Anumbers, one or two exist.